The 20 Best Congenital Contractural Arachnodactyly Doctors in Israel

 Haifa, HA, IL

-Lena Dain-Sagi practices in Haifa, Israel.
+Lena Dain-Sagi practices practicing medicine in Haifa, Israel.
 Ms. Dain-Sagi is rated as an Advanced expert by MediFind in the treatment of Congenital Contractural Arachnodactyly.
-Her top areas of expertise are Polyhydramnios, Mosaic Monosomy 22, Down Syndrome, Vaginectomy, and Hysterectomy.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Polyhydramnios, Mosaic Monosomy 22, Aarskog Syndrome, Vaginectomy, and Hysterectomy.

 Advanced in Congenital Contractural Arachnodactyly